Beth Hamedrash Hagodol: 2017 fire

 On May 14, 2017, shortly after 7 p.m., a three-alarm fire broke out in the unused synagogue after what an eyewitness called a "big explosion".
 The fire was brought under control at around midnight by approximately 150 firefighters—who, during the fire, allowed Rabbi Yehuda Oshry, the son of Ephraim Oshry, to rescue the Torah scrolls—but not before it "largely destroyed" the structure.
-Although still under investigation as of Monday May 15, the fire was said to seem "suspicious" due to surveillance video that showed three young people running from the area just before the fire broke out.
+A day later, the fire was said to seem "suspicious" due to surveillance video that showed three young people running from the area just before the fire broke out.
 The fire brought down the ceiling and walls of the synagogue, creating a 15 ft pile of rubble.
 On May 17, three days after the fire, a 14-year-old boy was arrested and charged with setting the fire; the boy's two companions were questioned and released, although they are considered to be witnesses.
 The Fire Department's investigation into how the fire was started was being held up by the need to install supports in order to safely enter the building.
 By mid-June, the city's Legal Department was still investigating, and prosecutors had not charged the boy who had been arrested.

 In the aftermath of the fire, the synagogue took steps for the possible demolition of the building.
-The city's Department of Buildings had determined that the remains of the building was unstable, but would not approve an emergency demolition, so a board member filed an application with the New York City Landmark Preservation Commission (LPC) for a general demolition permit, which did not specify how much of the structure was planned to be razed; that will depend on a determination of "structural findings".
+The city's New York City Department of Buildings (DOB) had determined that the remains of the building was unstable, but would not approve an emergency demolition, so a board member filed an application with the New York City Landmark Preservation Commission (LPC) for a general demolition permit, which did not specify how much of the structure was planned to be razed; that would depend on a determination of "structural findings".
 The synagogue also provided materials to Manhattan Community Board 3, with a request that their application be heard by an advisory panel.
 Prior to the fire, Rabbi Mendel Greenbaum had been in discussion with groups such as the Chinese-American Planning Council and the Gotham Organization about selling the building's air rights in connection with the potential development of a neighboring parcel, to help pay for the possible renovation and preservation of the synagogue.
 The LPC responded on July 11 with a permit for removal of unsafe parts of the building, but required that other parts be evaluated for possible preservation.
 The LPC's engineers would monitor the demolition.
+Parts of the damaged synagogue were being demolished by early 2018.